 As a member of the DLC member states are required to report ticket convictions received by a motorist back to the state where they are licensed to drive.
 Their own state then determines if this offense will be placed on their driving record and if any points will be assessed.

-Thus this leaves the states of Georgia, Massachusetts, Michigan, Tennessee and Wisconsin as non-members though most of these states still have their own agreements with other states to exchange information regarding traffic tickets.
+All states except Georgia, Massachusetts, Michigan, Tennessee and Wisconsin are members of the DLC.
+Though most of these states still have their own agreements with other states to exchange information regarding traffic tickets.

 The Non-Resident Violator Compact (NRVC) requires member states to suspend the drivers license of those who get traffic tickets for moving violations in other states and fail to pay them or otherwise legally take care of them.

-This leaves the states of Alaska, California, Michigan, Montana, Oregon and Wisconsin that are not members of the NRVC.
-Again they may have their own agreements though with other states and may still suspend or penalize a driver that does not pay their out of state ticket.
+All states except Alaska, California, Michigan, Montana, Oregon and Wisconsin are members of the NRVC.
+Again, they may have their own agreements though with other states and may still suspend or penalize a driver that does not pay their out-of-state ticket.

-There is also the National Driver Register (NDR) which all states and the District of Columbia report information to.
 The NDR contains records on those who have had their licenses revoked or suspended, or who have been convicted of serious traffic violations (i.e. DUI) throughout the United States.
-So due to this national database if you have received a DUI in one state any other state in the United States will be able to see that you were convicted of this major offense if they check the NDR.
+So due to this national database if you have received a DUI in one state, any other state in the United States will be able to see that you were convicted of this major offense if they check the NDR.

-When a person applies for a driver's license the state DMV should check to see if that driver's name is on the NDR file.
+When a person applies for a driver's license the state DMV is instructed to check and see if that driver's name is on file with the NDR.
 If that person has been reported to the NDR as a problem driver, a license may be denied until the issue has taken care of and their license has been reinstated in the state that has the hold on their license.

-For information on what states your home state shares information with check with your Department of Motor Vehicles.
-As you can see if you have a DUI in one state then if you are looking to move and get a driver's license or insurance in another state then that new state should see that you had a DUI previously.
-If you got a DUI out of state then likely your home state will be informed by the state in which you were convicted of the drunk driving charge.
+For information on what states your home state shares information with, check with your Department of Motor Vehicles.
+As you can see if you have a DUI in one state and are now looking to move and get a driver's license or insurance in another state, then that new state should see that you had a DUI previously.
+If you got a DUI out of state, then likely your home state will be informed by the state in which you were convicted of the drunk driving charge.

 If you are looking for insurance with a DUI on your record, we can help you compare car insurance costs -- even if you need a SR-22.